ibm-cloud-docs/openshift/get-help.md

         {: pre}

 3. For issues with resources within your cluster such as pods or services, log in to the cluster and use the Kubernetes API to get more information about them.

-    You can also use the [{{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool](/docs/openshift?topic=openshift-debug-tool) to gather and export pertinent information to share with IBM Support.
-    {: tip}